 In this chapter, we’ll cover:

-- Unsafe Rust: for when you need to opt out of some of Rust’s guarantees and tell the compiler that you will be responsible for upholding the guarantees instead
+- Unsafe Rust: how to opt out of some of Rust’s guarantees and take responsibility for manually upholding those guarantees

-- Advanced Lifetimes: Additional lifetime syntax for complex situations
+- Advanced lifetimes: syntax for complex lifetime situations

-- Advanced Types: some more about the newtype pattern, type aliases, the “never” type, and dynamically sized types
+- Advanced types: more about the newtype pattern, type aliases, the never type, and dynamically sized types

 It’s a panoply of Rust features with something for everyone!
 Let’s dive in!